carlosrojasmart/carlosrojasmart/README.md

 ### &nbsp;About Me:

-I am a student at Pontificia Universidad Javeriana in Colombia, driven by a passion for learning and achieving my goals through programming.
-While I am still honing my skills, I am dedicated to continuous growth.
+I am a student at Pontificia Universidad Javeriana in Colombia,<br>
+driven by a passion for learning and achieving my goals through programming.<br>
+While I am still honing my skills, I am dedicated to continuous growth.<br>
 Outside of coding, I find inspiration in cinema and music.

 </div>